LiZhang-Canada/flyinghome-helper-client/README.md

 ## Overview

-For new immigrants, when flying home, it can help them take gifts (health supplements) for relatevies in home country.
+For new immigrants, when flying home, it can help them take gifts (health supplements) for relatives in home country.

 ### Problem

-For Costco health supplements, such cs Calcium, VC, etc, expect these basic ones, I don’t know the functions of them, which is good for heart, which is good for bone.
+For Costco health supplements, such cs Calcium, VC, etc, expect these basic ones, I don’t know the functions of them, which is good for heart, which is good for eye.
 Each time, if I need buy some for relatives in my home country, I researched the functions on the website for each of them.
 And later for a while, I forgot totally.
-Also, for seniors in my home country, they can’t read English when they get the health supplements and don’t know the daily usage.
+Also, for seniors in my home country, they can’t read English when they get the health supplements and don’t know the dosage.

 ### User Profile
-- my relatives can check the functions and daily usage by themselves in Chinese
+- My relatives can check the functions and daily usage by themselves in Chinese
 - if they want me take something when I back to home country, they can send me health supplements lists directly
 - I can get a total sum for each of item and buy in Costco

 ### Features
 **user here means my relatives**
-- As a user, I can see a list of health supplements (advanced: can filter by function area: heart/bone/..., also filter by senior/kid/men/women)
+- As a user, I can see a list of health supplements (advanced: can filter by function area: heart/bone/eye..., also filter by senior/kid/men/women)
 - As a user, I can click each item image, check the functions and daily usage
 - As a user, if I click "translate into Chinese", I can check the functions and daily usage in Chinese
 - As a user, I can add item into order cart